OneSearch allows a researcher to search across the library's electronic resources from one simple interface.

 Project Muse is a searchable PDF database of articles from the humanities, arts and social sciences.
 Access it by clicking on the link below.

 For example if you were to search for the title, Tobacco Control, your result list will show you that the databases, PubMed Central, JSTOR, Health and Wellness Resource Center, Health Reference Center Academic and Proquest Central carry the title.
 You will also see the coverage dates for the various databases.
-For example, JSTOR contains issues of Tobacco Control dating from 1992 to 2009.
-This new search capability will aid those researchers who need to cite check.
+For example, JSTOR contains issues of Tobacco Control dating from 1992 to 2016.
+This search capability will aid those researchers who need to cite check.

 Proquest contains citations and full text articles in a variety of academic & professional disciplines, such as, business, economics, gender studies, health, literature, management, & political science.
 Proquest also contains news and general interest items.
 You can access it from the following url, http://search.proquest.com/index, or by clicking on the link below.